gantry/docs-old/Docs/wordpress/advanced/responsive_grid_system.md

 Responsive Support Classes
 --------------------------
 Another useful available feature, via Bootstrap, is the collection of responsive utility classes that can be used to help tweak layouts by providing a simple method of showing or hiding modules.
-Insert the below support classes into your module settings to show/hide a module for a particular mode, or add to a specific element in your content.
+Insert the below support classes into your widget custom variation to show/hide a widget for a particular mode, or add to a specific element in your content.

 ![](assets/responsive2.jpg)